tenbergen/CPRTool/README.md

 ## Running the Project

+First things, first, **clone this repository**.

 There are multiple conifigurations for running the application in different environments to make the application machine and OS agnostic.
 The possible configurations are:
 - [Production](#Running-In-a-Production-Environment): For when you want the app out for full use
 - [Local Development](#Running-In-a-Local-Development-Environment): The production app but running only on a localhost network for testing
-- [Run Each Microservice Individually](#Running-Microservices-Individually): Run each service independently of eachother for testing on specific microservices
+- [Run Each Backend Microservice Individually](#Running-Backend-Microservices-Individually): Run each backend service independently of eachother for testing on specific microservices
+- [Run The Frontend Microservice Individually](# Running-Frontend-Microservice-Individually): Test the frontend service with a subset of the backend microservices